gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### Mailchimp

 Mailchimp uses **shared IP pools** by default.
 The platform's [public position](https://mailchimp.com/resources/dedicated-ip-versus-shared-ip/) is that established shared IPs outperform freshly warmed dedicated IPs for most senders, and that's a defensible argument for low-to-mid volume senders.
 Authentication covers DKIM and DMARC for custom sending domains.
-Hard bounces and unsubscribes are handled automatically. **Dedicated IPs** are an add-on at $29.95/month with a built-in warmup schedule, recommended for senders doing 100,000+ emails per month.
+Hard bounces and unsubscribes are handled automatically. **Dedicated IPs** for the marketing platform are typically available only on the Premium plan or through custom enterprise contracts negotiated with Sales.
+The Mandrill (Transactional Email) add-on, which runs on entirely separate infrastructure, offers a dedicated IP at $29.95/month with a built-in warmup schedule.

-**Strengths:** mature shared-IP reputation, automatic bounce/unsubscribe handling, DKIM + DMARC support, IP warmup schedule for dedicated IPs.
+**Strengths:** mature shared-IP reputation, automatic bounce/unsubscribe handling, DKIM + DMARC support, IP warmup schedule on Mandrill dedicated IPs.

 **Trade-offs:** no centralized deliverability dashboard, no visibility into spam complaint data, no built-in list validation, no direct access to deliverability specialists.
 Return-path uses Mailchimp's own domain by default, so SPF alignment isn't automatic.
+Dedicated IPs on the marketing platform require Premium-tier or enterprise pricing, not a self-serve add-on.

 ### BlueFox Email